gowtham4n/ScotlandYard/README.md

 # Scotland Yard Java

-Scotland Yard board game, created using Java in a team project.
+Scotland Yard board game, written in Java for a team project.